 M Mathematics: Statistics, Finance, Cryptography, Modeling

 According to the U.S. Department of Commerce, over the past ten years STEM jobs have grown three times as fast as non-STEM jobs.
 The key to many of these new positions will be 3D modeling as it combines computer skills with problem solving and imagination.
-Using 3D printing in educaton brings in elements of geometry, design and logic along with creativity and exposure to innovative career oppotunities.
-We’re asking West Michigan companies to help bring 3D printing, design and modeling into every district to get students excited about future STEM jobs.
+Using 3D printing in education brings in elements of geometry, design and logic along with creativity and exposure to innovative career opportunities.
+Help us bring 3D printing, design and modeling into every district to get students excited about future STEM jobs!

 "Most students have never seen a 3D printer and now they have experience with the program and how to use it.
 This could open up their interest in any type of STEM Career.
 As a teacher with a Math degree, I always pictured that I would be a traditional math class.
 However, the 3D printer is an absolutely amazing tool to teach Math and all types of concepts.
 Instead of just learning how to measure or about scale, students can actually put it into practice!
 This is a great tool for Project-Based Learning."